sueldoemmanuelalan-afk/sueldoemmanuelalan-afk/README.md

 If you have any questions about front-end web development, feel free to <a href="https://sueldoemmanuelalan@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/share/QDr4mw">Fiverr</a> or <a href="https://www.linkedin.com/in/-alan-emmanuel-sueldo-">LinkedIn</a> to deploy your machine learning project on web.
+Or <a href="https://www.linkedin.com/in/-alan-emmanuel-sueldo-">LinkedIn</a> to deploy your machine learning project on web.

   </td>
   <td width="50%" valign="top">